Advertising and Souvenirs

 quality ceramic or porcelain, and bear a nice circular transfer print of the falls.
 These three are large V-Bee Goebels, and this mark was used from 1950-1955.

-Here is another Niagara Falls souvenir cow creamer with the same well-done circular transfer print, probably from the same era or even earlier.
-This quite lovely large cow, white with colorful decorations, is German porcelain and bears a “3672, I” imprint.
+Here are two more Niagara Falls souvenir cow creamer with the same well-done circular transfer print, probably from the same era or even earlier than those above.
+These quite lovely cows, white with colorful decorations, are German porcelain.
+The larger of the two, on the left, bears a “3672, I” imprint, while the smaller one simply says "Germany".

-I suspect that this one is even older than the Goebel or large white cow.
-It's a brown German porcelain creamer with the location hand-written.
-This is a popular German
+I suspect that these are even older than the Goebel or large white Niagara Falls souvenir cows, given the simple nature of the markings on their sides.
+They are brown German porcelain creamers with the location hand-written and are from popular German

 other examples of their creamers, in Modern Variations..